Akuli/asda/docs/syntax.md

 The `importname` is **not** a variable name; it is fine to create a variable with the same name.
 This way you don't need to worry about module names when you are creating variables.
-For example, the following Python code contains a bug (can you spot it?), but the equivalent asda code wouldn't compile.
+For example, the following Python code contains a bug (can you spot it?), but the equivalent asda code would compile and run and do the right thing:

 ```python3
 import os